 Mediation can get hard but it’s also a chance to say the things that may not have come up in legal discussions.
 It’s time to get to the heart of what is stopping either of you coming to agreement and move forward.
 From there the mediator can work with both of you to generate settlement options, then canvas how those options could practically work.

 There are a range of ways you can participate in a mediation.
 At Bright Side mediators are part of our collaborative team, so after you have had initial legal advice, you and your ex can go into your mediation with or without a lawyer.
-After you have come to an agreement, our lawyers can finalise all the legal paperwork for you to ensure your it is formalised as quickly as possible.
+After you have come to an agreement, our lawyers can finalise all the legal paperwork for you to ensure your agreement is formalised as quickly as possible.

 We offer a range of mediation packages based on how much legal help you need to sort things out.
+For more info or to make a booking click here.